 One way to go about improving the quality of your reports is to restrict user access – does everyone in your organization need to have the ability to create reports?
 And which folders should be available to different roles in your organization?
 Marketing probably doesn’t need to be able to create reports in the Service folder for instance.

 Consider your resources and evaluate who should be able to create reports – maybe limit it to certain users in each team or consider centralizing the managing of reports to the CRM team, with departments being able to request additional reports as required.
 While this may not be a solution for every organization, it is a very effective method for reducing clutter.

-3. Increase Report Efficiency
+3. Increase Salesforce Report Efficiency

 Once you’ve cleaned up your reports and decided who will be allowed to make new ones, it’s time to consider how you’re actually making them.
 That means considering the information you’re displaying along with the filters you’re using.
-We’ve listed a few of our favourite ways to make better reports below: Don’t use ‘All’ in the ‘Show’ filter unless necessary – this retrieves a lot of extra data so it’s better to select ‘My’ or ‘My Team’s’ unless this is essential to a report
+We’ve listed a few of our favorite ways to make better reports below: Don’t use ‘All’ in the ‘Show’ filter unless necessary – this retrieves a lot of extra data so it’s better to select ‘My’ or ‘My Team’s’ unless this is essential to a report

 - Use relative dates, e.g. THIS WEEK, TODAY, NEXT MONTH.
 This avoids the inefficiency of a large unbounded time interval, while also ensuring that you don’t